 What do mini cows eat?

 Cows will still require supplemental minerals and you can get these as tubs, loose minerals or blocks.
+We use all three.

 Cows can eat a variety of fresh vegetables and fruits from your garden and they have a serious sweet tooth, but I don't recommend going overboard on these options as they can upset your cows digestive system.